DEV-learn-co-students/cli-basics-compliance-test/README.md

 Watch the video below if you are unfamiliar with the command line.
 It will walk you through the basic commands that you will use day to day as you learn to code.

 <iframe width="640" height="480" src="//www.youtube.com/embed/s5S_2BdrMJE?rel=0" frameborder="0" allowfullscreen></iframe>

+**Note**: If you are using Nitrous, the `open` command does not work in the command line.
+Instead, use the left hand navigation pane and double-click on the file you'd like to open.